-4.2.4 Strategic partnerships and long-term contracts
+4.2.4 Strategic Partnerships and Long-Term Contracts

 We have long-term strategic partnerships and contracts with major airlines, aircraft operators and defence forces around the world.
-We cannot be certain that these partnerships and contracts will be renewed on similar terms, or at all, when they expire.
+These long-term contracts are included in our backlog at the awarded amount but could be subject to unexpected adjustments or cancellations and therefore do not represent a guarantee of our future revenues.
+Additionally, we cannot be certain that these partnerships and contracts will be renewed on similar terms, or at all, when they expire.

-4.2.5 Procurement and OEM leverage
+4.2.5 Procurement and OEM Leverage

-We secure data, parts, equipment and many other inputs from a wide variety of OEMs, sub-contractors and other sources.
+We secure data, parts, equipment and many other inputs from a wide variety of OEMs, subcontractors and other sources.
 We are not always able to find two or more sources for inputs that we require and in the case of specific aircraft simulators and other training equipment, significant inputs can only be sole sourced.
 We may therefore be vulnerable to delivery schedule delays, the financial condition of the sole-source suppliers and their willingness to deal with us.
 Within their corporate groups, some sole-source suppliers include businesses that compete with parts of our business.
 This could lead to onerous licencing terms, high licence fees or even refusal to licence to us the data, parts and equipment packages that are often required to manufacture and operate a simulator based on an OEM's aircraft.

-Where CAE uses an internally produced simulation model for an aircraft, or develops courseware without using OEM-sourced and licenced data, parts and equipment, the OEM in question may attempt retaliatory or obstructive actions against CAE to block the provision of training services or manufacturing, sale and/or deployment for training of a simulator for such aircraft, claiming breach of its intellectual property rights or other legal basis.
+Where CAE uses an internally produced simulation model for an aircraft, or develops courseware without using OEMsourced and licenced data, parts and equipment, the OEM in question may attempt retaliatory or obstructive actions against CAE to block the provision of training services or manufacturing, sale and/or deployment for training of a simulator for such aircraft, claiming breach of its intellectual property rights or other legal basis.
 Such actions may cause CAE to incur material legal fees and/or may delay or prevent completion of the simulator development project or provision of training services, which may negatively impact our financial results.